PBorocz/raindrop-io-py/README.md

 ## API Usage & Examples

-A full suite of examples are provided in the examples directory, here's are a few to give you some idea of the usage model:
+A full suite of examples are provided in the examples directory, here are a few to give you some idea of the usage model:

-### Create a new Raindrop Bookmark from a URL
+### Create a New Raindrop Bookmark to a URL

 ```python
 import os